-The TRS-Care program may be changed in the future to provide coverage levels that are different from the levels described in this guide, or the TRS-Care program may be discontinued.
-The cost to participants in the TRS-Care program may be changed with the approval of the TRS Board of Trustees.
-To the extent that any information in this enrollment guide is not consistent with or contradicts TRS laws and rules, the TRS laws and rules control.
-The TRS-Care Benefits Booklet will always control over information in this enrollment guide.
-TRS-Care reserves the right to amend the benefits booklet at any time.
-Generally, such amendments will be reflected in an updated online version of the benefits booklet appearing on the TRS website.
+TRS-Care may change to provide coverage levels different from the levels described in your plan materials (including this guide), or TRS-Care may discontinued.
+TRS-Care participant cost may change with the approval from the TRS Board of Trustees.
+If this guide is not consistent with TRS laws and rules, TRS laws and rules supersede this guide.
+The TRS-Care Benefits Booklet also supersedes information in other health plan materials, including this guide.
+TRS-Care reserves the right to amend the TRS-Care Benefits Booklet at any time.
+Generally, TRS will post such amendments in the online version of the TRS-Care Benefits Booklet appearing on the TRS website.